Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Methods

-Both methods utilized identical initialization parameters (S-IDPP \cite{schmerwitzImprovedInitializationOptimal2024}, 8 intermediate images) and convergence criteria (\(0.05 \text{eV}/\text{\AA}\)).
-Baseline CINEB and the RONEB protocols utilized identical optimization backends and convergence criteria.
-The specific hyperparameters governing the hybrid RONEB triggers are detailed in Table \ref{tbl:opt_params}.
+Both methods utilized identical initialization parameters (for the Baker-Chan, S-IDPP \cite{schmerwitzImprovedInitializationOptimal2024}, 8 intermediate images) and convergence criteria (\(0.05 \text{eV}/\text{\AA}\)).
+Baseline CI-NEB and the OCI-NEB protocols utilized identical optimization backends and convergence criteria.
+The specific hyperparameters governing the hybrid OCI-NEB triggers are detailed in Table \ref{tbl:opt_params}.

-Both methods converge for all systems, and the RONEB strictly improves performance in every case, so we use a hierarchical Bayesian negative binomial regression with varying slopes modeled via B-splines with an intercept for each system for quantifying the performance as a function of the distance of the initial path saddle estimate to the final configuration \cite{goswamiAdaptivePruningIncreased2025b,goswamiBayesianHierarchicalModels2025a,goswamiEfficientExplorationChemical2025}.
-Distances \cite{goswamiTwodimensionalRMSDProjections2025} used involve permutation corrections through the iterative rotations and assignments algorithm \cite{gundeIRAShapeMatching2021}.
-The SI contains complete details.
+Both methods converge for all systems, and the OCI-NEB strictly improves performance in every case, so we use a hierarchical Bayesian negative binomial regression with varying slopes modeled via B-splines with an intercept for each system for quantifying the performance as a function of the distance of the initial path saddle estimate to the final configuration \cite{goswamiAdaptivePruningIncreased2025b,goswamiBayesianHierarchicalModels2025a,goswamiEfficientExplorationChemical2025}.
+Distances \cite{goswamiTwodimensionalRMSDProjections2025} used involve permutation corrections through the iterative rotations and assignments (IRA) algorithm \cite{gundeIRAShapeMatching2021}.
+The SI contains more details.